 I don’t have a preferred method of reading, as the reading mode depends on the content of the book.
-If a book has a lot of coding examples or diagrams, I prefer to consume it in print or on my iPad.
-Other books, I typically read on my Kindle, especially when I’m traveling.
-Less intense books or books I want to read again, I listen to as audiobooks while traveling short distances or working out.
+If a book has many coding examples or diagrams, I prefer to consume it in print or on my iPad.
+For other books, I typically use my Kindle, especially when traveling.
+Less intense books or books I want to revisit, I listen to as audiobooks while traveling short distances or working out.

 I love reading, but I’ll admit that I’m not very consistent.
 I go through phases where I read a lot, and then I won’t touch a book for months.
 That being said, last year I managed to read or listen to 13 books.